marcoayora/Project-3-marco/README.md

 ### Add all the collections into a same DataFrame:

 Here is where i used the geo near funtion to look for each point of interest in each office and look how many points of interests has each office,  while adding them to the original offices dataframe.
-After i had done this the 8 times i had my definitive DataFrame but now i had to look for the most valuable office.
+After I had done this the 8 times i had my definitive DataFrame but now i had to look for the most valuable office.

 ### Getting the most valuable :